-- Employment, education and personal independence can be achieved by Virginia's blind, deafblind or visually impaired citizens through services provided by DBVI's service programs and facilities which include: Vocational Rehabilitation (VR) and Rehabilitation Technology; Rehabilitation Teaching and Independent Living (RT/IL); Education Services (ES); Orientation and Mobility (O&M) services; Low Vision (LV) services; Deafblind (DB) services; - Education Services (ES); Orientation and Mobility (O&M) services; Low Vision (LV) services; Dearblind (DB) services; the Virginia Rehabilitation Center for the Blind and Vision Impaired (VRCBVI); the Library and Resource Center (LRC); the Randolph-Sheppard vending and food service program; and the Virginia Industries for the Blind (VIB). - During FY 2007, 5,718 blind or visually impaired individuals received specialized services from DBVI.
-An additional 7,866 persons with physical disabilities, or who are blind or visually impaired received library services from LRC or one of the sub-regional libraries.
-Additionally, the LRC served 417 students who use Braille textbooks and large print textbooks; and 561 students received adaptive equipment. - The department promotes good customer service.
-In 2007 all VR customers had an opportunity to complete a satisfaction survey after completion of services.
-Survey results indicated a high level of satisfaction with VR services with a satisfaction rating of 93% compared to 87% in 2006. - A satisfaction survey was conducted for the federal fiscal year (FFY) 2006 Older Blind Grant (OBG), which provides independent living skills training to individuals age 55 and above.
-Results of the Program Participant Survey were favorable with 100% of consumers satisfied with the instructions they received to learn to do new things they had difficulty doing before.
-Ninety-six (96) percent were satisfied with the overall quality of the services they received.

-Summary of current productivity
+- Employment, education and personal independence can be achieved by Virginia's blind, deafblind or visually impaired citizens through services provided by DBVI's service programs and facilities which include: Vocational Rehabilitation (VR) and Rehabilitation Technology; Rehabilitation Teaching and Independent Living (RT/IL); Education Services (Documenton and Mobility (O&M) services; Low Vision (LV) services; Deafblind (DB) services; the Virginia Rehabilitation Center for the River and Programs (PRCNIV) the Virginia Rehabilitation Center for the River and Programs (PRCNIV) the Virginia Rehabilitation Center for the River and Programs (PRCNIV) the Virginia Rehabilitation Center for the River and Programs (PRCNIV) the Virginia Rehabilitation (PRCNIV) the Virginia Rehabilitation - Education Services (ES); Orientation and Mobility (O&M) services; Low vision (LV) services; Deathing (DB) services; the Virginia Rehabilitation Center for the Blind and Vision Impaired (VRCBVI); the Library and Resource Center (LRC); the Randolph-Sheppard vending and food service program; and the Virginia Industries for the Blind (VIB). - During FY 2009, 6,108 blind or visually impaired individuals received specialized services from DBVI.
+An additional 8,125 persons with physical disabilities, or who are blind or visually impaired received library services from LRC or one of the sub-regional libraries. - The department promotes good customer service.
+In 2008 all VR customers had an opportunity to complete a satisfaction survey after completion of services.
+Survey results indicated a high level of satisfaction with VR services with a satisfaction rating of 91%. - A satisfaction survey was conducted for the federal fiscal year (FFY) 2008 Older Blind Grant (OBG), which provides independent living skills training to individuals age 55 and above.
+Results of the Program Participant Survey were favorable with 98% of consumers satisfied with the instructions they received to learn to do new things they had difficulty doing before.
+Ninety-eight (98) percent were satisfied with the overall quality of the services they received. - · Summary of current productivity

-The Vocational Rehabilitation (VR) program served 1,176 eligible individuals with visual disabilities during federal fiscal year (FFY) 2006, of which 1,166 (99.14%) were individuals with significant disabilities.
-One hundred eighty two (182) individuals successfully completed their rehabilitation programs, of which 180 (94%) were individuals with significant disabilities.
-One hundred seventy one (171) of the 182 (84.61%) exited the VR program as wage or salary earners.
-This compares to FFY 2005, when 140 individuals were closed as rehabilitated with 92.1% being wage or salary earners.
+The Vocational Rehabilitation (VR) program served 1,249 eligible individuals with visual disabilities during federal fiscal year (FFY) 2008, of which 1239 (99.19%) were individuals with significant disabilities.
+One hundred eighty three (183) individuals successfully completed their rehabilitation programs, of which 178 (97.26%) were individuals with significant disabilities.
+One hundred seventy eight (178) of the one hundred eighty three (183) or 97.26% exited the VR program as wage or salary earners.
+This compares to FFY 2007, when 197 individuals were closed as rehabilitated with 191 (96.95%) being wage or salary earners.